|

 that are common in the literature.
 In addition, different authors use different

 symbols for the shape and scale parameters.
-Below we show three ways of
+Below we show two ways of

 |